-

 Practice a leisure activity

-• I must register via the SPORT SUAPS AMU website for the "packsport " slot I'm interested in and attend the first class.
+- I just need to register on the SPORT SUAPS AMU website for the "packsport " slot I'm interested in and go to the first class.

 I can take part in a competitive university activity with my FEG component (I'll need to take out an FFSU license at the sports office of my FEG component and provide a medical certificate stating that I'm fit to take part in competitive sports).